-The Manager has delegated portfolio management to the Investment Manager, which is authorised and regulated by the Financial Conduct Authority.
-The Investment Manager is part of the Aberdeen Group of companies of which the Manager is also part.
+The Manager has delegated portfolio management to the Investment Manager, to undertake fund management activities.
+The Investment Manager is part of the Aberdeen Group of which the Manager is also part.

 Pursuant to the Investment Management Agreement the Investment Manager will be responsible for managing the purchase and sale of investments within the categories allowed.
 The Investment Manager has discretion to take day to day investment decisions and to deal in investments in relation to the investment management of the Company, without prior reference to the Manager.
 The Manager is entitled to give further instructions to the Investment Manager.
 Notwithstanding the delegation of portfolio management to the Investment Manager, the Manager will at all times remain responsible for the portfolio management function and the Investment Manager has undertaken to abide by, and be subject to, the Manager's overall supervision, direction and control.